 Dr. Zhangs specific research areas include:

-- Management of emerging contaminants in natural and engineered water systems;
+- Management of emerging contaminants (microplastics and endocrine disrupting compounds) in natural and engineered water systems;

 - Water treatment and water quality;